bernardtbergh/bernardtbergh.github.io/projects.md

   - Design for go-cart
   - Use regen?
 Dissipate into a variable load?- changing stiffness.

+# Engine ECU with CAN
+ - start with a few CAN controllers/sensors/devices to build CAN network with.
+ - then build a 4-6 cylinder ECU for testing.
+Use a second hand 1.3 / 1.6 Rocam or some non interfering engine.
+Also look at old 2jz.
+When ready implement on Barra - perhaps Jaco might be interested

+* Consider CAN for all supporting sensors (slowish) and functions having only fundamental sensors be directly on ECU.
+Consider a few dedicated CAN BUSSES for specific systems.
+OBD2?

 # Stuff to learn and implement (Computing, homelab, etc):
 ## Learn for homelab: